IDT-ITI/TSalV360/README.md

 ### Dataset Preparation

 Download the TSV360 dataset—which includes the generated ground-truth saliency maps, text descriptions, and corresponding ERP frames—by following the instructions in section A. TSV360 Dataset.
-After extracting the frames from both the VR-Eyetracking and Sports-360 datasets, place all subfolders (named by video, each containing its respective frames) into a single folder.
+After extracting the frames from both the VR-EyeTracking and Sports-360 datasets, place all subfolders (named by video, each containing its respective frames) into a single folder.

 ### Training stage
 To train a model, edit train.yml file [here](configs/train.yml) by updating the paths to the `path_text_saliency_maps` (path inside the TSV360_gt folder downloaded from Zenodo) and the folder containing the extracted frames for each video `path_to_erp_frames` (created in the above Dataset Preparation subsection), then run the following command: